ibm-cloud-docs/ibm-spectrum-lsf/integrate-active-directory-tutorial.md

 {: #general-prerequisites}

 1. For installing and configuring the Active Directory and DNS server, you need:
-    * A Windows Server 2019 machine with administrative privileges
+    * A Windows Server 2019 system with administrative privileges
     * Basic familiarity with PowerShell commands and Windows Server management

 2. For connecting RHEL systems directly to the Active Directory by using Samba Winbind, you need: